manicinc/logomaker/README.md

 ## Features 💫

+Our `index.html` file contains all styles and JS logic for the UI.
+Things have been commented and separated out there, so if desired, you may refactor them out into multiple scripts for additional development (CSS and JS in separate files).

 ### Flexible Usage / Dependency Options 🤔

 - Can load fonts dynamically fron `fonts/` folder, when running `index.html` from a web server (smallest size, fastest loadtime)